go-spatial/tegola-web-demo/README.md

 ## Configuration

-In the root of this repo, there is an index.html file which contains a configuration JSON that allows for customizable styles, rendering libraries, locations, and sources.
+In the root of this repo, there is an config.json file which defines the styles, rendering libraries, locations, and sources to be displayed.

 The following is an example JSON configuration: